 #1 /home/httpd/vhosts/demoweb.ch/t9demo.demoweb.ch/typo3/sysext/core/Classes/Authentication/AbstractUserAuthentication.php(714): TYPO3\CMS\Core\Authentication\AuthenticationService->authUser(Array)

 So there is no change to log in.

 TYPO3 version 9.4

-#1 Updated by Christian Kuhn about 1 year ago
+Updated by Christian Kuhn over 3 years ago

 Go to the install tool and select a different hash algorithm in setting -> configuration presets.
 You may also need to add a new admin user then reset the password of your old user.